Adeola Adejobi

 Adeola Adejobi is the Founder and CEO of the Avant-Garde Network (AGN), her firm is a leading social impact company which creates social and economic impact through a collaborative ecosystem of industry professionals, business leaders and entrepreneurs.
 Adeola is a nationally recognized speaker and leader in advancing diversity, equity and inclusion in business, entrepreneurship and real estate.

-Through AGN she created, the Women of Color and Capital Conference and investing from a 360 degree lens and the Diversity in Commercial Real Estate Conference, the largest conference in the nation that specifically focuses on diversity in the commercial real estate industry.
+Through AGN she created, the Women of Color and Capital Conference, and the DCRE Conference, the largest conference in the nation of its kind with an impact lens on the commercial real estate industry.

 Adeola received her B.A. in Political Science with a minor in Comparative Women’s Studies from Spelman College.
 She obtained her law degree from Cornell Law School with a specialization in International Legal Affairs.